NelsonPython/Connect_IoT_Device_to_I3/README.md

 #### AstroPiOTA_publish.py

 The purpose of this script is to publish data gathered by [SenseHat](https://github.com/NelsonPython/AstroPiOTA/blob/master/BuildIT.md).
+This script publishes AstroPiOTA weather station data.
+It also creates a smiley emoji on the SenseHat LED screen.
+The emoji is different colors depending on the temperature.
+In order to use this script, you will need your own username and password.
+Each section of the script has comments explaining how it works.

 ```
 #!/usr/bin/python